AbsaOSS/cobrix/README.md

 However effective, this strategy may also suffer from excessive shuffling, since indexes may be sent to executors far from the actual data.

-The latter issue is overcome by extracting the preferred locations for each index directly from HDFS, and then passing those locations to
+The latter issue is overcome by extracting the preferred locations for each index directly from HDFS/S3/..., and then passing those locations to
 Spark during the creation of the RDD that distributes the indexes.

 When processing large collections, the overhead of collecting the locations is offset by the benefits of locality, thus, this feature is